“It is good to renew one’s wonder.”

 3. “Kaleidoscope” from The Illustrated Man

-The crew of a space ship are caught in an accident, and are thrown out to drown in the dark sea of space.
+The crew of a spaceship are caught in an accident and are thrown out to drown in the dark sea of space.

 They’re lost in the blackness.
 They’re still able to communicate, but unable to do much more than drift helplessly.
 The story describes their final thoughts and last conversations.
 Some are nobler, some more bitter.

 The narrator feels he’s done nothing worthwhile in his life, but also realises it’s too late to change that.
 He can barely bring himself to make peace with those around him.
-He realises the futility of social convention, of all the theings he’s valued up until this moment.
+He realises the futility of social convention, of all the things he’s valued up until this moment.

 “…only wishing he could do a good thing now that everything was gone, a good thing for just himself to know about”